 Goose Creek Projects

-City staff will be conducting physical assessments of Goose Creek and Twomile Canyon Creek in the fall of 2020 as part of the flood mitigation study.
+City staff conducted physical assessments of Goose Creek and Twomile Canyon Creek in the fall of 2020 as part of the flood mitigation study.
 These assessments will allow staff to gain a detailed understanding of the current creek conditions and ascertain vital information.

 If you received a right-of-entry letter request, please consider filling out the ROE Form and submitting the signed form by Nov.
 13. In order to sign the form digitally, you will need to open it in Acrobat or you can print it out and take a photo of the completed form and email it to: email@example.com

 Goose Creek and Twomile Canyon Creek Mapping and Mitigation Information

 Upper Goose and Twomile Floodplain Mapping Update

 The City of Boulder has updated the floodplain mapping for Twomile Canyon Creek and Upper Goose Creek.
 The updated mapping was approved by City Council on July 28, 2015.
 FEMA approved the mapping with an effective date of August 18, 2016.

 To review the changes in floodplain designation and for more information about the study, please see links on the right side of this page.

 Currently, these drainageways are undergoing a flood mitigation study and alternatives analysis.